Minding the gap: GW190521 as a straddling binary: Bayes factors between prior choices

 \section{Bayes factors between prior choices}

-In this Appendix, we compare the various mass priors considered in the main text by computing their Bayes factors given the GW190521 data.
+In this section, we compare the various mass priors considered in the main text by computing their Bayes factors given the GW190521 data.
 We stress that it is the goal of a hierarchical Bayesian population analysis to find the common prior that best matches a collection of data (for example, a catalog of BBH events).
 Here, in comparing different mass priors, we perform a population analysis on only one event; see, for example, the discussion in Ref.~\citep{essick2020discriminating}.
 The goal of this Appendix is not to find the mass distribution that best fits the data, which would require analyzing multiple BBH events simultaneously, but to get a sense of how reasonable a given prior choice $\mathcal{H}$, $p(m_1, m_2 \mid \mathcal{H})$ is in light of the single-event likelihood, $p(d_\mathrm{GW190521} \mid m_1, m_2)$.
 The Bayesian evidence for model $\mathcal{H}$ given data $d$, conditioned on $d$ being detected, is~\citep{Mandel_2019,Thrane_2019,vitale2020thousand}:

 The denominator of Eq.~\ref{eq:evidence} corresponds to the expected fraction of detected systems, assuming the systems are distributed according to the model $\mathcal{H}$.
 In calculating this term, we follow the semi-analytic method described in~\citet{o2pop} for calculating the detection probability term $P_\mathrm{det}(m_1, m_2)$, approximating the detection threshold as a single-detector signal-to-noise ratio.
 This denominator varies by a factor of $\lesssim 5$ between the different prior models we consider.
+We calculate the numerator via importance sampling: